Rush Limbaugh behind a golden EIB microphone saying more in 10 seconds than your average host will say over the course of a career.

 It is outstandingly egregious.

-This whole he didn't anticipate the convergence of the surge, but the Sunni awakening and the Shia stand down and all that.
+This whole thing he didn't anticipate the convergence of the surge, but the Sunni awakening and the Shia stand down and all that.

-This is he gave this answer today again, and we we played this for you once.
+This is he gave this answer today again.

-Because it was his answer in the press conference this morning.
+It's obviously now a stock answer that he has rehearsed because it was his answer in the press conference this morning.

 This soundbite you just heard was from last night.